Waxing Contraindications ★ Man Thing

-attractive man and woman smooth after their waxing treatments
+attractive men and woman with smooth bodies laze in a beachside pool at sunset after their waxing treatments

-Before undertaking or performing a waxing treatment, you should read this list of known contraindications for waxing to best avoid any negative outcomes.
+Before undertaking a waxing treatment, you should read this list of precautions and contraindications that could negatively impact your waxing session.

 Skin Trauma